dstettler/dstettler/README.md

 Pronouns: He/Him

-I primarily work in C++, but I have experience with C#, Rust, JavaScript, Python, C, and Java as well.
+I primarily work in C++, but I have experience with C#, Rust, JavaScript, Python, C, Golang, and Java as well.
-All of my real-world work experience has been C++, Python, and C#.
+All of my work experience has been C++, Python, and C#.

-Some various UI frameworks I have experience with:
-- Vue.js
-- ReactJS
-- Quasar Framework
-- Qt
-- GTK

 I've also done game dev work in Unreal Engine 4/5 and Unity as well, though those projects are less relevant here.